Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - ESD file should be in the default `Download` folder of your Xiaomi Pad 5.

-- Reboot to moded TWRP Recovery and flash it.
+- Reboot to moded TWRP Recovery and flash WinInstaller.zip.

 - Wait till all process completed and Windows setup appear.
 (It will take 10 to 15 minutes and eventually reboot 2 or 3 times)